met4citizen/TalkingHead/README.md

 ### The Example App

-**NOTE:** The example app `index.html` was originally made for developing and testing various integrations of the TakingHead class.
-In most cases, your best choice is to skip this chapter and instead make your own project/app by following the instructions in the previous chapter.
+**NOTE:** *The `index.html` example app was originally made for testing and developing the TalkingHead class and it includes various integrations with paid services.
+If you just want to use TalkingHead in your own app, you don't need to install or configure the example app.*

 In order to configure and use the example app `index.html` do the following: